-As Autumn draws in the evenings are getting dark which can upset children.
-Waking in the middle of the night from a bad dream can be very frightening for children.
-Nightmares, although a perfectly normal part of childhood, are nonetheless scary for youngsters and if they become habitual, can be unsettling for their parents, as well.
+As Autumn draws in, the evenings get dark, which can upset children.
+Waking in the middle of the night from a bad dream can frighten children.
+Nightmares, although a perfectly normal part of childhood, are scary for youngsters and, if they become habitual, can be unsettling for their parents.

 What is Normal?

-Nightmares vs. Night Terrors
+Nightmares vs Night Terrors

-What do They Mean?
+What Do They Mean?

-I hope it helps and if you have any sleep difficulties, contact me for a sleep consultation.
+I hope it helps, and if you have any sleep difficulties, contact me for a sleep consultation.
 With Love Catherine